-Since 2012, the B3 has been a strong voice in the cross-genre and cross-national discourse on trends and developments in the moving image in the thematic fields of film, art, games and XR
+Since 2012, B3 Biennial of the Moving Image has been stimulating cross-genre discourse on trends and developments in film, art, games, VR/AR and AI

-National and international artists and media professionals express their views on the future of storytelling in the digital age.
-The aim of the B3 is to create a broad-based interdisciplinary alliance for the moving image and to offer the international cultural and creative industries an extensive platform for innovation and exchange.
+National and international artists and media professionals contribute to the future of storytelling in the digital age.
+Objective of the B3 is to create an interdisciplinary alliance for the moving image and to initiate a cross-industry and cross-genre dialogue.
+It offers the international cultural and creative industries an overarching platform for innovation and exchange.

-As a cross-media moving image festival with film screenings, exhibitions, conference and workshop programmes, including competition formats, it addresses professionals from the creative and media industries, business, politics, science and the interested public as target groups.
+As a cross-media moving image festival with film screenings, exhibitions, conference and workshop programmes, including competition formats, it is aimed at professionals and young talents from the creative and media industries, from the fields of business, politics and science as well as the interested public.

 The B3 is divided into the event formats Festival (B3 Exhibition, Screenings, Long Film Series, Short Film Series, Conference Programme, as well as Campus/Market (Presentations, Workshops, One on One Meetings, Pitchings).